Chernobyl disaster: Fire containment

 Anatoli Zakharov, a fireman stationed in Chernobyl, offered a different description in 2008: "I remember joking to the others, 'There must be an incredible amount of radiation here.
 We'll be lucky if we're all still alive in the morning.
 He also stated, "Of course we knew!
 If we'd followed regulations, we would never have gone near the reactor.
 But it was a moral obligation—our duty.
 We were like kamikaze."

-The immediate priority was to extinguish fires on the roof of the station and the area around the building containing Reactor No. 4 to protect No. 3.
+The immediate priority was to extinguish fires on the roof of the station and the area around the building containing reactor no. 4 to protect no. 3.
 The fires were extinguished by 5:00, but many firefighters received high doses of radiation.
-The fire inside Reactor No. 4 continued to burn until 10 May 1986; it is possible that well over half of the graphite burned out.
+The fire inside reactor no. 4 continued to burn until 10 May 1986; it is possible that well over half of the graphite ultimately burned out.

-It was thought by some that the core fire was extinguished by a combined effort of helicopters dropping more than 5000 t of sand, lead, clay, and neutron-absorbing boron onto the burning reactor.
-It is now known that virtually none of these materials reached the core.
-Historians estimate that about 600 Soviet pilots risked dangerous levels of radiation to fly the thousands of flights needed to cover reactor No. 4 in this attempt to seal off radiation.
+In an attempt to seal off radiation, more than 5,000 tonnes of sand, lead, clay, and neutron-absorbing boron were dropped from helicopters onto the burning reactor, although it was later found that virtually none of those materials had reached the core.
+Around 600 Soviet pilots risked dangerous levels of radiation to fly the thousands of flights needed.

-From eyewitness accounts of the firefighters involved before they died, one described his experience of the radiation as "tasting like metal", and feeling a sensation similar to pins and needles all over his face.
-This is consistent with the description given by Louis Slotin, a Manhattan Project physicist who died days after a fatal radiation overdose from a criticality accident.
-The explosion and fire threw hot particles of the nuclear fuel and more dangerous fission products into the air.
-Residents of the surrounding area observed the radioactive cloud on the night of the explosion.
+One firefighter described his experience of the radiation as "tasting like metal", and feeling a sensation similar to pins and needles all over his face.
+This is consistent with the description given by Louis Slotin, a nuclear physicist of the Manhattan Project who died days after a fatal radiation overdose from a criticality accident.